moj-analytical-services/prepare_addressbase_for_address_matching/README.md

 ### 1. Prerequisites

+- Create a datapackage on the OS Data Hub containing the AddressBase data you need - either full supply or the subset of the country you're interested in
 - Python 3.12+
 - [uv](https://github.com/astral-sh/uv) package manager
-- OS Data Hub API key (get one at https://osdatahub.os.uk/)
+- OS Data Hub API key (get one at https://osdatahub.os.uk/) — only required for the download step

 ### 2. Setup